 The length of your resume is dependent on different factors.
-This relates to your level of experience and the level of education.
+This relates to your level of experience and level of education.
 In case you are an entry-level potential job seeker, a page is more than enough.
 For the example of experienced job seekers, you can opt for a longer resume.

 Job seekers for top-level management positions or executives often have a long list of accolades, accomplishments, and experiences which is to be included.
-This also relates to job seekers in the field of sciences and academia, which require the inclusion of the patents, publications, or licenses.
+This also relates to job seekers in the field of sciences and academia, which require the inclusion of patents, publications, or licenses.
 For this case, the resume can be three pages or even more in length.

 However, for the case of middle-level applicants with 5-10 years of working experience, the resume can be at least two pages maximum.
 This gives you the chance to include all the related information and work history.
 In case of a field with technical skills requirements, you can add a page more.
 The additional page will cater to the experiences and technical skills.

 When writing a resume that will stand out include all the information which makes you feel like the best-suited candidate for the job.
 Your choice of the resume format is dependent on your work history, experiences, and career level.